Learn Andrew's "Black Box" Methods

 There's also R-Bass or Max Bass which are two different flavors of the same thing.

-Which don't actually low end, they synthesize harmonics of what would have been the low end.
+Which don't actually synthesise low end, they synthesize harmonics of what would have been the low end.

 It's more of a psychoacoustic trick to make you hear low end when it isn't there.

-In a lot of cases that can be great because you're not gonna mess with thing down around 16 Hz but you make it feel like they're there.
+In a lot of cases that can be great because you're not gonna mess with things down around 16 Hz but you make it feel like they're there.

 In this case I wanted some 16 Hz.